 - Should the new owner of the shares or business be given time to make the payments under the share or asset purchase agreement?

-- Should payments only start once lockdown is relaxed for that particular sector?
+- Should payments only start once a lockdown is relaxed for that particular sector?

 Pricing agreement and certainty

 On a share purchase, buyers should be aware that they will be responsible for the repayment of VAT deferrals.
-Also, for both share and asset acquisitions, they may face the risk of full lockdown being re-imposed in the event of a second spike in cases.
+Also, for both share and asset acquisitions, they may face the risk of lockdowns being re-imposed in the event of a spike in cases as we have recently seen.
 This may adversely affect the business they have bought.
 Equally, sellers should be particularly careful with drafting earn outs, as a downturn in the business will likely affect the amount they receive.

 What is an earn out?